GameAnalytics/GA-SDK-IOS/README.md

 * small correction

 **4.4.14**
-* it should now be possible to not show idfa consent dialog if you don't have any third party code that doesn't need idfa
+* it should now be possible to not show idfa consent dialog if you don't have any third party code that needs to use idfa

 **4.4.13**
 * added ios_testflight to events coming from testflight builds